The media tree contains the latest drivers for V4L/DVB and Remote Controller.

 The v4l-utils tree contains the latest libv4l and other userspace tools for V4L/DVB and Remote Controllers.

-The dvb-apps tree contains the latest userspace library and some applications for DVB.
+The TVtime tree contains the latest version of TVtime userspace application.

 The xawtv3 tree contains the latest version of xawtv version 3 userspace application.